XarkLabs/up5k_vga/README.md

 Parameters are fixed at 115200bps 8/N/1 but the data rate can be easily changed over a wide range with simple tweaks to parameters in the acia.v file.

+NOTE: When "uploading" BASIC programs over serial, you generally need a delay at the end of each line (I found 100ms to work nicely in GtkTerm).
+If you still have trouble, try reducing baud rate to 9600 in "src/acia.v".

 ## Video

-This is an 800x600 60Hz (40MHz pixel clock) design that seems to work well with most standard analog VGA monitors.
+This is an 800x600 60Hz (40MHz pixel clock[*]) design that seems to work well with most standard analog VGA monitors.
 Features are:

 * 100x75 text/glyph mode using the OSI 8x8 character generator